vopenia-io/meet/docs/installation.md

 ### Find postgresql connexion values

-Visio uses a postgresql db as backend so if you have a provider, obtain the necessary information to use it.
+LaSuite Meet uses a postgresql db as backend so if you have a provider, obtain the necessary information to use it.
 If you do not have, you can install a postgresql testing environment as follows:

 ```
 $ helm install postgresql oci://registry-1.docker.io/bitnamicharts/postgresql -f examples/postgresql.values.yaml